 All providers of Support Coordination must comply with the standards set forth in this manual.
-In addition, Support Coordination Agencies shall ensure all staff meets the following qualifications:
+In addition, Support Coordination Agencies shall ensure Support Coordinators meets the following qualifications:

-- Bachelor's Degree or higher in any field and- - 1 year of experience working with adult (21 or older) individuals with developmental disabilities - The experience must be the equivalent of a year of full-time documented experience working with adults (18 or older) with intellectual/developmental disabilities; - o This experience can include paid employment, volunteer experience, and/or being a family caregiver of an adult with a developmental disability; - o If you have previously provided care coordination to a different population and some percentage of the individuals you served had developmental disabilities, you may be able to demonstrate the equivalence of a year of experience working with adults with developmental disabilities (a waiver request along with the resume detailing experience and a justification for hiring the potential Support Coordinator may be submitted to the Division's Assistant Director to demonstrate the experience requirement has been met) and- - Support Coordination Supervisors must meet all of the qualifications of a Support Coordinator and- - Support Coordination Supervisors cannot be related by blood or marriage to anyone who's plan they will supervise or sign off on and- - State, Federal Criminal Background checks and Central Registry check at the time of hire and- - Successfully complete trainings required by DDD before rendering services.
+- Bachelor's Degree or higher in any field and- - 1 year of experience working with adult (18 or older) individuals with developmental disabilities - The experience must be the equivalent of a year of full-time documented experience working with adults (18 or older) with intellectual/developmental disabilities; - o This experience can include paid employment, volunteer experience, and/or being a family caregiver of an adult with a developmental disability; - o If you have previously provided care coordination to a different population and some percentage of the individuals you served had developmental disabilities, you may be able to demonstrate the equivalence of a year of experience working with adults with developmental disabilities (a waiver request along with the resume detailing experience and a justification for hiring the potential Support Coordinator may be submitted to the Division's Assistant Director to demonstrate the experience requirement has been met); - and-

+- Support Coordination Supervisors must meet all of the qualifications of a Support Coordinator; and- - Support Coordination Supervisors cannot be related by blood or marriage to anyone who's plan they will supervise or sign off on; and- - State, Federal Criminal Background checks, Child Abuse Registry Information (CARI) checks, and Central Registry check at the time of hire; and- - Successfully complete trainings required by the Division before rendering services.

-17.14.4 Support Coordination Policies/Standards
+17.18.5 Support Coordination Policies/Standards